- National Defence Academy Quick Information Table

 - Service to the Nation: Joining the NDA means committing to serve and protect the nation, a responsibility that brings unparalleled respect and recognition.

-Alumni Achievements and Legacy
+Alumni Achievements and Legacy at NDA Pune

 The NDA boasts a rich legacy of alumni who have gone on to achieve great heights in their military careers.
 Many former NDA cadets have become Chiefs of the Army, Navy, and Air Force, led critical missions, and received prestigious awards like the Param Vir Chakra and Ashoka Chakra.
 Their contributions and sacrifices are a testament to the excellence of the academy’s training and values.

-Challenges Faced by NDA Aspirants
+Challenges Faced by NDA Khadakwasla Aspirants

 The path to joining the NDA is not easy.
 Aspirants often face numerous challenges, such as: